 |Number of subjects with ≥ 1 TEAE||n (%)||82 (61)||95 (68)|

 |Skin and appendages||n (%)||7 (5)||15(11)|

 |Endometrial disorder||n (%)||11 (8)||21(15)|

 |TEAE = Treatment-emergent adverse event.|

-Changes in vaginal bleeding pattern and abnormal withdrawal bleeding or flow; breakthrough bleeding, spotting; dysmenorrhea!; increase in size of uterine leiomyomata; vaginitis including vaginal candidiasis; change in amount of cervical secretion; changes in cervical ectropion; ovarian cancer, endometrial hyperplasia; endometrial cancer.
+Unusual bleeding pattern and abnormal withdrawal bleeding or flow; breakthrough bleeding, spotting; dysmenorrheal; increase in size of uterine leiomyomata; vaginitis including vaginal candidiasis; change in amount of cervical secretion; changes in cervical ectropion; ovarian cancer, endometrial hyperplasia; endometrial cancer.

 Retinal vascular thrombosis, intolerance to contact lenses.